Documentation Index

 aspect ratio The ratio of screen width to screen height.

-Atmos Dolby’s brand name for an immersive audio experience using Dolby technologies.
+ATMOS Dolby’s brand name for an immersive audio experience using Dolby technologies.
 This is Dolby’s brand name to describe the immersive experience, not a specific technology.

 ATSC Advanced Television Systems Committee .
 An international industry group responsible for the terrestrial DTV standard in the North America and some other countries